lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 };
 ```

-The code it's self-explanatory, we basically initialize SDL, and when in Linux set `SDL_VIDEO_PREFER_WAYLAND` to prioritize Wayland backend.
+The code is self-explanatory, we basically initialize SDL, and when in Linux set `SDL_VIDEO_PREFER_WAYLAND` to prioritize Wayland backend.
 After that, we get the usable bounds for the new window on the primary monitor.
 We set the window to be resizable and a flag stating that it
 will be used for Vulkan.
-The `MouseState` struct will be used later on to dump mouse state (state of the buttons, position of the mouse and
+The `MouseState` struct will be used later on to store mouse state (state of the buttons, position of the mouse and
-the displacement from previous position modelled by `deltaX` and `deltaY` attributes).
+the displacement from previous position modeled by `deltaX` and `deltaY` attributes).

 The rest of the functions are defined like this: